freeCodeCamp/freeCodeCamp/client/src/pages/learn/front-end-development/lab-business-card/index.md

 ## Learn CSS by Designing a Business Card

-In this lab, you'll create a business card and style it using CSS
+In this lab, you'll create a business card and style it using CSS.